arkency/posts/posts/2016-02-19-testing-aggregates-with-commands-and-events.md

 Before releasing it to public, I wanted to implement the concept of a typical authentication - you know - logins/passwords, etc.

+UPDATE: The Fuckups app is now open to the public (and free).
+It's still rough on the edges, but feel free to test it at [http://fuckups.arkency.com/fuckups](http://fuckups.arkency.com/fuckups)

 This is where I got sidetracked a bit.

 It's our internal project and not a client project, so there's a bit more freedom to experiment.
 As you may know, we talk a lot about [going from legacy to DDD](http://blog.arkency.com/2016/01/from-legacy-to-ddd-start-with-publishing-events/).
 That's what we usually do.
 It's not that often that we do DDD from scratch.
 So, the fuckups app core is a legacy Rails Way approach.
 But, authentication is another bounded context.
 I can have the excitement of starting a new "subproject" here.